Gattocrucco/miscpy/README.md

   * `breaklines.py`: break a string in lines before or after certain characters.

+  * `cartprod.py`: cartesian product of numpy arrays.
+Useful to prepare an array of parameter values for a grid search on a slow procedure.

   * `ccdelta.py`: compute the cross-correlation of dicrete points with a continuous function.